archerysec/archerysec/README.md

 - [Contributors](#contributors)
 - [Social Media](#social-media)

+ArcherySec allow to interact with continuous integration/continuous delivery (CI/CD) toolchains to specify testing, and control the release of a given build based on results.
+Its include prioritization functions, enabling you to focus on the most critical vulnerabilities.
-Archery is an opensource vulnerability assessment and management tool which helps developers and pentesters to perform scans and manage vulnerabilities.
-Archery uses popular opensource tools to perform comprehensive scanning for web application and network.
-It also performs web application dynamic authenticated scanning and covers the whole applications by using selenium.
+ArcherySec uses popular opensource tools to perform comprehensive scanning for web application and network.
 The developers can also utilize the tool for implementation of their DevOps CI/CD environment.

 ### Documentation